uchicago-econ-io/Energy-Environmental-Markets/README.md

 ## 🌟 Why This Repo

 This repository is meant to make replication work in energy and environmental markets more accessible by providing a centralized collection of datasets and code.

-It is especially useful for:

-- researchers studying energy and environmental markets
-- students
-- instructors building replication-based coursework

 ---